PojavLauncherTeam/pojavlauncherteam.github.io/MCVERS.md

 ...with some small exceptions that will be listed below.

 ## Android
-Current issues, as of the Dahlia update
+Current issues, as of the Foxglove update

 ## iOS
-Current issues, as of the Raw Iron update
+Current issues, as of the v2.2 Deepslate update